o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/working.md

 1. In the **Hierarchy** panel, select the UI element.

-1. In the **Properties** panel, either right\-click the component or click the menu button in the header.
+1. In the **Properties** panel, either right-click the component or click the menu button in the header.
 Then choose one of the following:
    + **Add component** - Add a component to the element
    + **Delete component** - Remove a component from the element
    + **Cut component** - Cut a component from one UI element to be pasted onto a different UI element